Ramification theory of reciprocity sheaves, II, Higher local symbols

 \begin{para} For $\ux\in \mc_r(X)$, $r\in \{0,\ldots, d\}$, and $a\in \Fh_{\ux}$, Proposition \ref{prop:mapNisCoh} implies \eq{para:hlc3.5}{c_{\ux(y)}(\iota_{y}(a))=0, \text{ for almost all }y\in \b(\ux) \quad \text{and}\quad \sum_{y\in \b(\ux)}c_{\ux(y)}(\iota_{y}(a))=0.} Note that in case $r=d$, the composition \eq{para:hlc4}{\Fh_{\ux}\xr{\iota_y} \Fh_{\ux(y)}\xr{\delta_{\ux(y)}} H^1_{\ux}(X_{\Nis}, F)} is zero, for all $y\in\b(\ux)$.
 In particular $c_{\ux(y)}\circ \iota_y=0$, for all $y\in\b(\ux)$. \end{para}

 \cZar{c^{\Zar}}

 \begin{para} Let $F$ be a presheaf of abelian groups on $X_\Zar$ and $\ux=(x_0,\ldots, x_n)\in \c(X)$.
 We can define the Zariski stalk $F_{\ux}$ of $F$ at $\ux$ as above, but in fact $F_{\ux}=F_{x_n}$.
-If $\ux\in \mc(X)$, we can define also the map analogous to \eqref{para:hlc3}: \eq{para:hlc3Zar}{ \cZar_{\ux, 0} : F_{\ux} \to H^d_{x_0}(X_{\Nis}, F).} In \cite{KS-GCFT} Proposition \ref{prop:mapNisCoh} is deduced by induction from the coniveau spectral sequence for Nisnevich cohomology and the Grothendieck-Nisnevich vanishing (stating that the cohomology of an abelian sheaf on $X_{\Nis}$ vanishes above the dimension of $X$).
+If $\ux\in \mc(X)$, we can define also the map analogous to \eqref{para:hlc3}: \eq{para:hlc3Zar}{ \cZar_{\ux, 0} : F_{\ux} \to H^d_{x_0}(X_{\Zar}, F).} In \cite{KS-GCFT} Proposition \ref{prop:mapNisCoh} is deduced by induction on the dimension from the coniveau spectral sequence for Nisnevich cohomology and the Grothendieck-Nisnevich vanishing.
 Since the Zariski analogue of both statements hold, we also have a Zariski analogue of Proposition \ref{prop:mapNisCoh}.
 In particular, for $w\in X_{(0)}$, the map

 is surjective.
 This follows from the Zariski analogue of Proposition \ref{prop:mapNisCoh} applied to the $(d-1)$-dimensional scheme $\Spec(\sO_{X,w})\backslash \{w\}$. \end{para}